rishabh-ink/remember/readme.md

 ## :nut_and_bolt: Build

+This project is built using [Gulp](http://gulpjs.com).
 The following build tasks are available:

 * **style:lint** Lints the Sass files using [SCSS-Lint](https://github.com/causes/scss-lint).
 * **style:compile** Compiles the Sass files using [Compass](http://compass-style.org).